zeroc-ice/ice/csharp/BuildInstructionsWindows.md

 with or without the test suite.

-The .NET Standard test project files by default set the target framework to .NET Core 2.0 `netcoreapp2.0` is possible to change the target frameworks setting the `IceTestTargetFrameworks` MSBuild property to the desired framework identifiers.
+The .NET Standard test project files by default set the target framework to .NET Core 2.0 `netcoreapp2.0` is possible to change the target frameworks setting the `IceTestsTargetFrameworks` MSBuild property to the desired framework identifiers.

 ```
-msbuild msbuild\ice.proj /p:"IceTestTargetFrameworks=net461;netcoreapp2.0"
+msbuild msbuild\ice.proj /p:"IceTestsTargetFrameworks=net461;netcoreapp2.0"
 ```

 This will build the tests programs with both NET Core 2.0 `netcoreapp2.0` and